xsm2/Zelda-LA-DX-HD-Updated/README.md

 A few years back, an anonymous user posted a PC Port of Link's Awakening on itch.io built with MonoGame.
 It wasn't long before the game was taken down, fortunately the release contained the source code.
 This is a continuation of that PC Port but with the assets stripped away.
 To use this fork, whether to play the game or build upon, it requires the assets from the original v1.0.0 release.
 Some assets have been updated, but I have created tooling to make migration easier.

+See the [changelog](https://github.com/BigheadSMZ/Zelda-LA-DX-HD-Updated/blob/main/CHANGELOG.md) for a list of changes from v1.0.0.

 As of v1.1.0, the game is in a really good state and the "feel" is really close to the original game (but with all the enhancements of a PC port).
 There is still more that could be done, but I am taking a break from it for now.

 ## Patching v1.0.0 to v1.1.0